Stanley Williams: Murder convictions

 In 1981, Williams was convicted of four counts of murder committed in two of three separate incidents.
-Williams always maintained his innocence, though subsequent court reviews concluded that there was no compelling reason to grant a retrial.
+He always maintained his innocence, though subsequent court reviews concluded that there was no compelling reason to grant him a retrial.
 The prosecution stated that Williams met with a man identified in court documents only as "Darryl" late on Tuesday evening, February 28, 1979.

 Williams introduced Darryl to friends of his, Alfred "Blackie" Coward and to Bernard "Whitie" Trudeau, and a short time after the initial meeting, Darryl, driving a brown station wagon and accompanied by Williams and Coward drove to the home of James Garret.
 Williams frequently stayed and kept some possessions at Garret's home, including a 12-gauge shotgun, and after about 10 minutes inside, Williams returned with the shotgun.
-Williams, Darryl and Coward then went to the home of Tony Sims in Pomona, where they discussed possible locations to obtain money through robbery.
+He, Darryl and Coward then went to the home of Tony Sims in Pomona, where they discussed possible locations to obtain money through robbery.

-Later, they went to another residence where Williams left the others and returned with a .22-caliber pistol, and placed it in the station wagon.
-Darryl and Williams entered the station wagon, Coward and Sims entered another vehicle, and then embarked on the freeway.
+Later on, all three men went to another residence, where Williams left the others and returned with a .22-caliber pistol.
+With the gun, he and Darryl entered the station wagon, Coward and Sims entered another vehicle, and then embarked on the freeway.
 Both vehicles exited the freeway at California State Route 72 (Whittier Boulevard).
 The first incident occurred at a nearby Stop-N-Go supermarket, where Darryl and Sims, at the request of Williams, entered the store with the apparent intention of robbing it.
 Darryl was carrying the .22 pistol that Williams had deposited in the station wagon earlier, and also had a rifle in the trunk of the car, along with two semi-automatic handguns.
 The clerk at the Stop-N-Go market, Johnny Garcia, had just finished mopping the floor when he observed a station wagon and the four men at the door to the market.
 Two of the men entered the market and one of the men went down an aisle, while the other approached Garcia asking for a cigarette.
 Garcia gave the man a cigarette and lit it for him.
 After approximately three to four minutes, the men left the market without carrying out the planned robbery.

 The prosecution stated that next Coward and Sims followed Williams and Darryl to the 7-Eleven market located at 10437 Whittier Boulevard in Whittier.
 The store clerk, 26-year-old Albert Lewis Owens, was sweeping the store's parking lot at 7:42 p.m. when Darryl and Sims entered the 7-Eleven.
 Owens put the broom and dustpan he was using on the hood of his car and entered the store to serve them, and was followed in by Williams and Coward.
 As Darryl and Sims walked to the counter area to take money from the cash register, Williams walked behind Owens, pulled the shotgun from under his jacket and told Owens to "shut up and keep walking".